 It almost goes without saying that a hobby blogger wouldn’t spend money on advertising.
 Without any intention of making money from their blog, it really doesn’t make sense to.

 However, you probably still want to attract some people to your blog—even for the fun of interacting with people who are also interested in the same things that you are.
-There are a ton of free ways to grow your audience, but a few pertinent ones are here:
+There are a ton of free ways to find your target audience and grow your readership, but a few pertinent ones are here:

 - Post to Pinterest: Posting on Pinterest is often a lot more useful and far-reaching than other social media platforms.
 Use portrait-oriented images with text right on the image.
 These images perform the best on Pinterest because people scrolling through can see at a glance what your blog post is about.